-- Satisfactory Academic Progress will be monitored after spring grades are posted.
-To be making satisfactory academic progress a student must maintain the required cumulative grade point average, attain a 75% completion rate, and not exceed the normal completion time.
+- Satisfactory Academic Progress will be checked upon the initial receipt of the FAFSA as well as each Spring semester after grades are posted.
+To be making satisfactory academic progress a student must maintain the required cumulative grade point average, attain a 75% completion rate and not exceed the normal completion time.

 - Students failing to maintain satisfactory academic progress will be placed on Financial Aid Suspension.
 Such status will make students ineligible for financial aid until such time as the satisfactory academic progress requirements are met.

 - Courses taken via consortium will be taken into account when determining satisfactory academic progress.

 During the period of Financial Aid Suspension, students may (unless placed on Academic Dismissal) attend UH Hilo without financial aid.
 It will be the student’s responsibility to secure other financial resources during this period.

 - Maintenance of a minimum UH Hilo cumulative grade point average.